 Phew!
 We have finally set up the theme.
 Now we can start adding job listings to the website.

 But before that, if you want to get rid of the dummy data we imported earlier, now would be a good time to do it easily.
-Go to ‘Job Listings’ -> ‘All Jobs’ check the checkbox next to the type column and apply the changes by selecting the ‘Move to Thrash’ option from the ‘Bulk Actions’ drop down list.
+Go to ‘Job Listings’ -> ‘All Jobs’ check the checkbox next to the type column and apply the changes by selecting the ‘Move to Trash’ option from the ‘Bulk Actions’ drop-down list.

 To add a job listing you will have to go to ‘Job Listings’ -> ‘Add New’